NopAngel/fancy-tree/README.md

 ### Git Integration

 - Git status is displayed
-- Git ignored files are dimmed
+- Git ignored files' filenames are dimmed

 ## Configuration

-*You can edit a config file by calling `fancy-tree --edit-config [CONFIG]`.
+*You can edit a config file by calling `fancy-tree --edit-config [CONFIG]`.*

 The configuration files are Lua modules, which makes them runnable scripts and allow for complex behavior if wanted.
 This tool provides a small API under the `fancytree` global